Moving to Hong Kong

 If you are an American citizen, you still have to file your

 tax return with the IRS.
-As long as you make below a certain
+It seems as long as you make below a certain

 amount, you won't be taxed other than by the HK government - but don't take our word for it,